Digital Marketing for Nonprofits – Making your Mark Online

 Social media posts

 Social media plays numerous roles in your digital marketing strategy.
-It grows your visibility and organic reach to new supporters while engaging with your existing audience.
+It grows your visibility and organic reach to new supporters while engaging your existing audience.
 Additionally, you can use it to drive traffic to your website’s homepage, specific campaigns, and other relevant content on your landing pages.

-Once you pinpoint where you want to focus, it’s time to create your content.
-Digital marketers will help you research trends, types of posts in the space, and what content your current audience tends to interact with.
-Then, they’ll help you develop unique content that’s likely to grab your audience’s attention.
-Now, it’s time to let your viewers do some of the work for you!
-Encouraging your audience to like, comment, and share your post will help you reach new populations in their follower list.
+Once you pinpoint which platforms you want to focus on, it’s time to create your content.
+Research trends, popular types of posts in the space, and what content your current audience interacts with most.
+Then, develop unique content that’s likely to grab your audience’s attention.

 Search engine optimization